Get Your Free 2026 Vacation Guide

 A: Eat out more often (!) and be adventurous with your ingredients.

-Q: What is something you recently learned even after all of your cooking experience?
+Q: What is something you learned despite having a wealth of cooking experience?

-Q: If you were not a chef, what would you be doing?
+Q: If you were not working as a chef, what would you be doing?